insighio/docs/content/cloudplatform/ui/transformations/_index.en.md

 1. The expression syntax is correct
 2. All variable symbols are used in the expression

-The result of the expression is stored with the user-defined result name and unit.
+Each time the expression is executed upon receiving a message, its result is stored with the user-defined result name and unit.

 After clicking "Add", the formula is added to the transformation rule.
 A rule can contain more than one formula.
 Once finished, click "Next" to go to the preview step.